Case Studies

 -

 The Oncology Early Development (ED) organization needed to accelerate the delivery of transformative medicines while navigating the ambiguity of early phase trials.
 Traditional processes were too rigid, slow and siloed for the agility required.
-Key obstacles included
+Key obstacles included:

 A late-development mindset in ED with process-heavy approaches slowing the work.